Adventure Is Out There!

 One really awesome but seldom used feature of The Bus is the bike rack on the front of every bus.
 This allows you to take your bike anywhere on the island you want to go and greatly expands the places you can get to without a car.
 There isn't a bus stop close enough to where you want to go or you don't want to bother with transfers?
 Take your bike with you!
 If you are worried about looking stupid and holding everyone up on your first time, The Bus provides an in depth explanation of everything you need to know about the bike racks, including which bikes will fit (most of them).
 Of course, don't be afraid to ask the bus driver too.
 These bike racks make it very easy to buy a bike off campus and bring it back to campus with you, although many students don't seem adventurous enough to try it and wrongly conclude they can't find a bike to purchase.
 You can buy a bike at Walmart, elsewhere in Honolulu, or anywhere else bus accessible (check Craigslist, but don't visit strangers alone!), put it on the bus bike rack, and easily get it back to campus.
 So don't let a lack of used bikes for sale on campus stop you from getting one if you want one!

 If you don't take a lot of luggage, you can ride the bus all the way from the airport to Laie and vice versa and save a lot of money.
-You can transfer between the 55 bus and the 19 or 20 bus at Ala Moana shopping center if you're not comfortable with knowing where you are in Honolulu.
+You can transfer between the 60 bus and the 19 or 20 bus at Ala Moana shopping center if you're not comfortable with knowing where you are in Honolulu.
 The 19 or 20 bus will go through the airport on Rodgers Blvd.
 Ala Moana is a hub with many buses stopping there, so if you get confused, there will be many people and drivers to ask for help, and the drivers are used to helping out tourists.
 However, if you are more familiar with Honolulu, you can save time by transferring earlier in downtown Honolulu at the intersection of Pali Hwy/Bishop St (same street with different names depending on which side of the intersection you're on) and S Beretania St. The buses announce each intersection by voice and with a digital sign at the front, so that will help.
 Usually the bus will allow you a small rolling carry on and backpack at most.
+On occasion, I have seen drivers get cranky about the rolling carry on and force people to beg the next bus driver.
 Officially, you're not supposed to bring a backpack with a metal frame, although I haven't seen a bus driver deny people with one yet as long as you hold it on your lap.
-If you're going to be checking any luggage at the airport, you definitely need to get someone to drive you.
-Although the bus is often on time, make sure to give yourself plenty of extra time incase there are a lot of stops or you miss a connecting bus, especially if you go during rush hour.
-Once I had a bus make an "emergency stop" (bathroom break? end of shift?) where everyone had to get off the bus and transfer to another one that we had to wait for, but that is rare.
+If you have bags big enough to check at the airport, you definitely need to get someone to drive you.
+Although the bus is often on time, make sure to give yourself plenty of extra time in case there are a lot of stops or you miss a connecting bus, especially if you go during rush hour.
+Once I had a bus make an "emergency stop" (bathroom break? end of shift?) where everyone had to unexpectedly get off the bus and transfer to another one that we had to wait for, but that is rare.

 The student fare is for students high school and younger, so as a college student, you don't qualify for that rate.
-If you are going to be using the bus regularly, adult monthly bus passes are $60.
-However, BYUH has reduced rate longer term student bus passes available good for about half a year.
-Check the dates each will be valid for because they seem to adjust these regularly, and buy them early because their availability might be limited.
+If you are going to be using the bus regularly, adult monthly bus passes are $70.
+BYUH used to sell reduced rate bus passes good for about half a year, but these no longer appear available.

 Rollerblades are great for getting around campus, and if you're from a colder climate, it's a great way to keep up your skating muscles and techniques while you can't get on the ice.
 The nice thing about rollerblades is you don't have to lock them up outside - just rip them off and toss on your slippers.
 So you don't have to worry about theft (unless your roommate isn't trustworthy).
 And of course, wearing them, you look taller. ;) They are fun, they'll work out your balance, butt, core, and thighs, and you look good doing it.